TobiWo/litellm-claude-code-proxy/README.md

 Claude Code needs two environment variables to connect through the proxy.
 You can set them in different ways depending on your workflow.

+See also the official LiteLLM guide: [Use Claude Code with Non-Anthropic Models](https://docs.litellm.ai/docs/tutorials/claude_non_anthropic_models).

 ### Option A: Environment variables (per session)

 Set them in your shell before launching Claude Code: